The moment in the lifetime of a community, usually a fandom, when the number of newcomers explodes

 - The Hunger Games.
 Many people noted that, in the run-up to the film's release, sales of the book were surging as people raced to see what all the hype was about.

 - The first Twilight book was published in 2005.
-It had a few fans, but it wasn't until the movie was made a few years later that everyone began picking up the books to see what everyone else was talking about.
+The initial series were bestsellers but it wasn't until the movie was made a few years later it became a cultural phenomenon.

 - Infamously, a large number of original series Star Trek fans didn't watch it when it originally aired in the late 1960s.
 However, Paramount aired reruns of the series in syndication throughout the '70s, which is how a far larger number of people were exposed to it.
 This wasn't as much of a datable "boom" so much as steady growth across a decade.
 The success of the '80s-era Star Trek movies exponentially increased the number of Trek fans and led not to a remake, but to a sequel series, Star Trek: The Next Generation.
 It, in turn, exponentially increased the Trek fanbase even further.